linode/docs/docs/guides/platform/disk-images/managing-the-kernel-on-a-linode/index.md

 Follow these steps if the Linode is using a Linode kernel:

 -   **Latest 64-bit or 32-bit kernel**: Rebooting the Linode automatically updates the kernel used within your system.
--   **Specific kernel version** (ex: `5.12.2-x86_64-linode144`): To update your kernel, follow the instructions within the [Viewing and Modifying the Kernel](#viewing-and-modifying-the-kernel) section.
+-   **Specific kernel version** (ex: `5.12.2-x86_64-linode144`): To update your kernel, follow the instructions within the [Viewing and Modifying the Kernel in the Cloud Manager](#viewing-and-modifying-the-kernel-in-the-cloud-manager) section.
 When selecting the kernel in the Linode's Configuration Profile, chose your desired kernel version (or select `Latest 64 bit`), save the changes, and reboot your Linode.

 ### Updating the Upstream Kernel